diewaldnicole/dsia_big_data/index.md

 - | -
 ![alt](th_per_day.png) | ![alt](th_sum.png)

-TODO: UPDATE plots and explanation!
-The diagrams above show a request of **60 days** as the best option.
-(Altough there is not a really clear trend).
-The time needed for a request is increasing again for 120 days.
+The diagrams above show that there is not much difference of the time needed for the API request starting from 7 days at once.
+Requesting only 1 or 2 days however takes longer, most probably because the connection to the host has to be built up so many times.
+From the pictures and table above, a request of **60 days** seemts to be the best option.
+The time needed for a request is increasing again slightly for 120 days.
+The time for parsing should not be considered at this stage because to approach will change in the next chapter.

 ###  Improve parsing of json files